-How Long Does Celexa Stay In The System?
+How Long Does Celexa Stay In Your System?

-The period during which citalopram stays in the individual’s system is mostly determined by its half-life.
-On average, citalopram leaves the body within 10-14 days after the last dose was taken.
-It doesn’t mean, however, that it is removed from hair, blood, urine, and saliva at the same rate.
+The period during which Citalopram stays in one’s system is mostly determined by its half-life, but again, individual factors also play a role here.
+On average, it leaves the body within 10-14 days after the last dose was taken.
+It does not mean, however, that Citalopram is removed from hair, blood, urine, and saliva at the same rate.
 The remnants of the drug can stay in hair follicles and urine for a long time after the effects of the medication cease.
-Hence, Celexa can still be detected by specific means after it’s cleared from the blood circulatory system.
+Hence, Citalopram can still be detected by specific means after it’s cleared from the blood circulatory system.

 How Long Does Celexa Stay In Blood?

-The peak blood levels of 40 mg citalopram tablet occur in about 4 hours after ingestion.
+Peak blood levels are usually reached in about 4 hours after ingestion.
 Traces of Celexa can be detected in the circulatory system from 4 to 5 days after the last dose was taken.

 How Long Does Celexa Stay In Urine?

-Up to 50% of citalopram may be detected in the urinary tract system after 9-10 days after the ingestion of the last dose.
-If an individual is preparing for a drug screening, it is important to let the person performing the test known about Celexa treatment, since citalopram, being amphetamine, has a low potential for showing up on urine tests.
+Up to 50% of Citalopram may be detected in the urinary tract system in 9-10 days following the last dose.
+If an individual is preparing for a drug screening and is anxious about it, they can let the person performing the test know about Celexa treatment just to be sure.

 How Long Does Celexa Stay In Saliva?